artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

 When editing a slug in AtoM, it is important to understand how they are generated, and why your slug may be saved differently than the value you input.
-Slugs in AtoM are sanitized to remove spaces, special characters (such as ! @ # $ % & etc), stopwords (such as "a," "an," "the," etc), and capitalization.
+Slugs in AtoM are sanitized to remove spaces, special characters (such as ! @ # $ % & etc), and capitalization.
 They are also truncated to a maximum of 250 characters.
 Since they are used as permalinks, they must also be unique within the system - so AtoM will automatically append a dash and an incrementing number to the end of non-unique slugs.
-More information on slugs in AtoM can be found here:
+More information on slugs in AtoM can be found here: :ref:`slugs-in-atom`.
-:ref:`slugs-in-atom`.
 Whenever the Rename module alters the slug you enter based on the above parameters, a notification indicating this will be shown.

 Note that the title of a description can always be edited within the :term:`edit page` of the description itself - for more information, see above,